 Comparison of measures

 Figure 2 shows the estimated sensitivity at 95% specificity for the twelve studies that included more than one index test, in order to compare the performance of the index tests.
+Index tests are compared within each study here, to give a fair comparison of tests because they were performed on the same children.
 There was little consistency in results across studies.
-For example, skinfold thickness had lower sensitivity than BMI in the Himes (28) and Guntsche (26) studies, higher in Marshall (31) and Sarria (38) studies, and similar in Freedman (25) and Mei (32)(38) studies.
+For example, skinfold thickness had lower sensitivity than BMI in the Himes (28) and Guntsche (26) studies, higher in Marshall (31) (38), and similar in Freedman (25), Mei (32) and Sarria (38) studies.
 Overall, particularly as the Freedman study is by far the largest (see Table 1), the results suggest that skinfold thickness has, at best, a marginally better diagnostic performance than BMI.

 Waist circumference had a similar sensitivity to BMI in the six studies that included both tests.
 Relative weight had lower sensitivity than the alternative tests in the two studies including relative weight.
 Waist-to-hip ratio also had lower sensitivity than BMI or waist circumference in two of the three studies that included it.
 These results suggest that relative weight and waist-to-hip ratio may be inferior to BMI, skinfold thickness and waist circumference.
-Waist-to-height ratio was only included in two studies, which achieved 100% sensitivity for most tests used.
+Waist-to-height ratio was only included in two studies, with results similar to BMI and waist circumference.

 Discussion

 This systematic review has analysed the diagnostic accuracy of a number of tests for childhood obesity, including BMI and skinfold thickness.
-Contrary to common opinion, we found that BMI is a good test for childhood obesity, identifying about 82% of genuinely obese children, while misclassifying only 4% of non-obese children.
-BMI is, however, slightly poorer at diagnosing overweight.
+Contrary to common opinion, we found that BMI is a good test for childhood obesity, identifying about 82% of genuinely obese, or highly adipose, children, while misclassifying only 4% of children.
 However, the 82% sensitivity does mean that 18% of obese children will not be identified as such using BMI.
-So a substantial minority of obesity cases will go undetected.
-This finding does not rule out the possibility that BMI is a poor test in some sub-populations, such as short or muscular children.
+So an appreciable minority of obesity cases will go undetected.
+BMI is slightly poorer at diagnosing overweight (or moderately elevated adiposity).This finding does not rule out the possibility that BMI is a poor test in some sub-populations, such as short or muscular children.
 None of the studies reported data on such sub-populations.

 Results for skinfold thickness were mixed.
 In bivariate models skinfold thickness had lower sensitivity than BMI, but in the largest study that compared them skinfold thickness had slightly higher sensitivity.
 These results suggest that the extra complexity of performing a skinfold thickness test, and the need for trained professionals to carry out the measurement, may outweigh any possible marginal improvements in diagnostic performance.

 Data on other obesity tests were more limited but there was no compelling evidence that any alternative test had better performance than BMI.
 Waist circumference appears to have a similar diagnostic performance to BMI, while the limited data on relative weight and waist-to-hip ratio suggest these perform less well.

+There was considerable heterogeneity across studies, with differences in diagnostic accuracy according to gender and the reference standard used.
+Differences in thresholds used to classify obesity, and differences in populations may also contribute to heterogeneity.
+Therefore, although BMI, skinfold thickness and waist circumference may perform well in general, diagnostic accuracy in practice may depend on which diagnostic thresholds are used and how well these apply to the population of interest.

 Strengths and limitations